mcc-prior-art/mcc-layer/README.md

 - enterprise PoC design
 - agent execution governance research
 - robotics / physical AI control-boundary exploration
+- public technical record of the MCC-Core execution-governance model

 This repository should **not** be treated as: